This article may contain affiliate links. We get paid a small commission from your purchases. More Affiliate Policy

 Literati | Bunjingi

 This look is frequently regarded as the most challenging to pull off.
-Only a skilled bonsai artist who has perfected every rule and produced stunning designs can successfully defy convention and produce gorgeous literati.
+Only a skilled bonsai artist who has perfected every rule and produced stunning designs can defy convention and produce gorgeous literati.

 Broom | Hokidachi